dmlemos/mpv-notify/README.md

 mpv-notify
 ==========

-Adds desktop notifications to the [mpv](https://mpv.io) media player, with metadata like artist, album name and track name when the track changes.
+Adds desktop notifications to the [mpv](https://mpv.io) media player on Mac, with metadata like artist, album name and track name when the track changes.

 Features
 --------